The skills you develop on your biomedical sciences degree can be applied to a range of medical, scientific and research careers

 Further study

 Undertaking further study is increasingly common and a number of careers in the science sector require you to have a specific postgraduate qualification.
-By studying at postgraduate level, you will further develop your specialist knowledge, research skills and communication skills.
+By studying at postgraduate level, you will further develop your specialist knowledge, research and communication skills.
+If you are interested in a career in research you can study for an MPhil or PhD.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in biomedical sciences.